NikKowPHP/social-brain/preface.md

 #### **A Note on Our Investigation**

 Finally, please treat this book not as a monologue, but as the beginning of a dialogue.
 The tools and ideas here are not static; they are part of a living, ongoing investigation into the source code of human connection.
 Throughout these pages, you will be invited to join that investigation, both through your own practice and by connecting with a community of fellow conductors.
+Many of the examples and questions you'll find here are adapted from the real-world challenges shared by this very community.
 This is not a book you read, but a practice you join.